-CDC guidance now official: Pregnant women should get coronavirus vaccine
+CDC guidance now official: Pregnant people should get coronavirus vaccine

 With cases of the delta variant of the virus soaring to a daily average of nearly 118,000, according to data analyzed by The Washington Post, the new advice might persuade some women to immunize themselves against covid-19, the disease caused by the virus.

-Sascha Ellington, the team lead for the Emergency Preparedness and Response team in CDC’s Division of Reproductive Health, said the new guidance was informed by new data on the vaccine’s effects on pregnant women, increased risks of covid-19 in pregnancy and low vaccination rates among the pregnant population.
+Ellington said the updated guidance was informed by new data on the vaccine’s effects on pregnant women, increased risks of covid-19 in pregnancy and low vaccination rates among the pregnant population.
 The rise of the delta variant was also a factor.

-“Given all of that taken together,” she said, “the time was right to come out with a stronger recommendation to hopefully increase the vaccination rates in pregnant women and hopefully protect them against covid-19.”
+“Taken together,” she said, “the time was right to come out with a stronger recommendation to hopefully increase the vaccination rates in pregnant women and hopefully protect them against covid-19.”

-In a similar effort Monday, groups including the American College of Obstetricians and Gynecologists and the American Academy of Pediatrics said data shows the vaccine is safe and effective when administered during pregnancy and has no impact on fertility.
+In a similar effort Monday, groups including the American College of Obstetricians and Gynecologists and the American Academy of Pediatrics said data shows that the vaccine is safe and effective when administered during pregnancy and has no impact on fertility.

 “Pregnant individuals are at increased risk of severe COVID-19 infection, including death,” the organizations said.
 “With cases rising as a result of the Delta variant, the best way for pregnant individuals to protect themselves against the potential harm from COVID-19 infection is to be vaccinated.”